epfl-ada/ada-2021-project-mahj/README.md

 ## Methods:

-> ignore quoted text.
-Only here to be saved for now.
-> ##### Metrics considered, and an overview on how to implement them:
-* Cluster according to the people cited (Naive: count them.
-Less naive: extract the topics each author is most associated with, and use their occurrences to find the orientation of the media).
-* Cluster according to the topics treated (e.g. extract meaning from articles, or simply extract the "meaningful" words used).

-  >To cluster media by people cited, we can not simply count the number of occurrences of each speaker.
-We have to compare the number of citations of one person in the journal with the number of citations of this person in the corpus in general.
-  To accomplish this, we extract all the citees, then group them by the journals in which they appear.
-We then use [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) (*term frequency-inverse document frequency*) to separate the different media.

-> To extract a topic associated to, for example, articles, we use [LSI](https://en.wikipedia.org/wiki/Latent_semantic_analysis) (*Latent semantic indexation*), which is also based on TF-IDF.

 ##### Features and algorithms to be used:
 There are numerous features and similarity metrics to be chosen from.